thedmd/pixeltoaster/readme.txt

 Pixels are laid out in memory sequentially from top to bottom, left to right.

-You can visualize this by rearranging each line of the image into a single chain, each line bolted on at the end of the one above it, in one long chain.
+You can visualize this by rearranging each line of the image into a single chain, each line bolted on at the end of the one above it, in one long line.

 Lets say we have an image of dimensions 320x240, that is: